paulrobertlloyd/paulrobertlloyd-v4/src/articles/2021/01/2020_in_review/index.md

 I sometimes wonder if things might have been different had the pandemic arrived a year earlier; how would I have dealt working with a group of people I barely knew exclusively via Slack and Zoom?
 For many on our team, that was their reality.
 To make up for all this distance, several social activities were organised; a running club on Strava, a monthly book club and various Slack channels in which people shared photos of their desks and culinary creations.
 Besides the obligatory quizzes, entertainment could be found in Dan’s weekly and often controversial *top3* question — clear favouritism from ‘the judges’ meant Matt rarely won on merit.

 Strangely, I found the distance offered by remote working meant I could be more outgoing.
 Instead of popping my head above a monitor to ask what was going on, often it was me leading the charge.
-In August my various attempts at entertainment resulted in me getting [the most incredible birthday present][17], a 4-minute video of the team miming to the words of Robbie Williams’ <cite>Angels</cite> (several months later and I’m still in awe).
+In August my various attempts at entertainment resulted in me getting [the most incredible birthday present][17], a 4-minute video of the team miming to the words of Robbie Williams’ ""Angels"" (several months later and I’m still in awe).
 Further cards, mission patches and quizzes followed.

 ![Mission patches on top of the envelope they arrived in.](mission_patches.jpg 'A few of the mission patches (and temporary tattoo) I created and sent out to the team.
 Photograph: [Stuart Cullum](https://twitter.com/stuart_cullum/status/1331225868639883269)')